-Veolia Environnement S.A.'s (Veolia) credit quality is underpinned by (1) its size and position as one of the two largest active groups in global environmental services, which benefit from positive structural dynamics; (2) the diversification of its revenue base by business, contract type and geography; and (3) the relatively low risk profile of its water business, which, in the first half of 2018, accounted for 41% of revenue and is characterised by low volume volatility.
-These factors are balanced by (1) Veolia's exposure to the macroeconomic cycle through its waste business, which accounted for 37% of revenue in the same period; and (2) the increasing proportion of short-term contracts, with industrial clients in its revenue mix.
+Veolia Environnement S.A.'s (Veolia) credit quality is underpinned by (1) its size and position as one of the largest groups in global environmental services; (2) the diversification of its revenue base by business, contract type and geography; and (3) the low risk profile of its water business.
+These factors are balanced by (1) Veolia's exposure to the macroeconomic cycle through its waste business; and (2) the increasing proportion of short-term contracts with industrial clients in its revenue mix.

-From financial risk perspective, we expect the group to continue to demonstrate funds from operations (FFO)/net debt around 20% and retained cash flow (RCF)/net debt in the midteens in percentage terms.
-This is mostly predicated on the continued successful execution of the group's cost-saving programme, which should more than offset the pressure stemming from weak price indexation in the European water business (as Exhibit 1 shows).
+From the financial risk perspective, we expect the group to continue to maintain a moderate leverage profile with funds from operations (FFO)/net debt around 20% and retained cash flow (RCF)/net debt in the mid-teens in percentage terms (see Exhibit 1).
+This is mostly predicated on the continued successful delivery of the group's cost-saving programme, which should more than offset the pressure stemming from weak price indexation in the European water business.